s1eve-mcdichae1/RetroPie-Extra/README.md

 # RetroPie-Extra

-**I have a Pi5, so soon i will be working on testing** Any help would be great on what works and what doesnt

 This is a **collection of unofficial installation scripts for RetroPie** allowing you to quickly and easily **install emulators, ports and libretrocores** that haven't been included in RetroPie for one reason or another.
 These scripts can be considered experimental at best.
 I have found new scripts made by other people and added them to this Repo.
 I dont take credit for any of them, other then the ones I made